Chlaenius aestivus

-Chlaenius aestivus is a species of beetle of the family Carabidae.
+Chlaenius aestivus is a species of beetle in the genus Chlaenius.

 Description

-C. aestivus is a large species of ground beetle.
-It has orange legs.
+C. aestivus is a large species of ground beetle with orange legs.
 It has an iridescent thorax and head, which is characteristic of the genus.
 The elytra, which are black, are imprinted with grooves, and the thorax is densely punctured.

 Habitat

-This species is often found under rocks, logs and other debris during the day.
-Moist areas, such as muddy bottomlands.
+This species is often found under rocks, logs and other debris during the day in moist areas, such as muddy bottomlands.

 Identification

 This species is distinguished from similar species by the antennae.
 Anntenomere 3 is longer than 1+2 and 4.

 Eggs

 Eggs are laid in mud cells attached to grasses.